cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 - Nseed, which denotes the number of bytes for a key seed;
 - Npk, which denotes the number of bytes in a public encapsulation key;
-- Nsk, which denotes the number of bytes in a private decapsulation key; and
+- Nsk, which denotes the number of bytes in a private decapsulation key;
-- Nct, which denotes the number of bytes in a ciphertext.
+- Nct, which denotes the number of bytes in a ciphertext; and
+- Nss, which denotes the number of bytes in a shared secret.

-## `XOF` {#xof}
+## Extendable-output functions {#xof}

+An Extendable-output function (XOF) is a function from input byte strings to output byte strings of arbitrary length:

+- `XOF(ikm, n) -> okm`: A deterministic function that produces an `n`-byte
+  output string `okm` from an arbitrary-length input byte string `ikm`.

 Extendable-output function (XOF).
 A function on bit strings in which the output can be extended to any desired length.
 Ought to satisfy the following